Francisco Fullana, Giulia Ott, Eldar Separayev /

 For the violin concerto, Eldar Separayev sat down at the first cello desk, leaving the control in Francisco Fullana‘s hands.
 More so than in the Mozart Divertimento, I missed a continuo instrument (harpsichord) here, especially in the slow movement.

 I really liked the fast, lively tempo here!
-However, it was at the limit again—not for the orchestra, but in that it barely left time for articulation in the ornaments in the solo part.
+However, it was at the limit again.
+Not so much for the orchestra, but in that it barely left time for articulation in the ornaments in the solo part.
 And Fullana often added extra ornaments on his own, particularly in repeats: I liked his fantasy in ornamentation.
 Again, the articulation was light, the coordination very good: Fullana kept the control for coordination, played in close cooperation with the orchestra.
 I particularly liked the subtlety in his p playing: the soloist did not try to show off a big tone / volume.
 Wherever the initial theme returned, the musicians picked up the original (fast) tempo.
 The absence of a harpsichord to me was most obvious in the short cadenza, where Separayev just offered a scarce 1-voice accompaniment.

 Articulation and phrasing were very subtle in this movement, both in the solo part, as well as in the orchestra.
 Some might have asked themselves “Where’s the Guarneri violin?”, as again Fullana did not show off volume and full tone.
-However, I the quality of the instrument to me was obvious at the “other end of the scale”: in the softest parts, where for ppp playing, Fullana only used tiny amounts of bow—and yet, his instrument had no problem marking its presence above the accompaniment.
+However, I the quality of the instrument to me was obvious at the “other end of the scale”: in the softest parts, where for ppp playing, Fullana only used tiny amounts of bow.
+And yet, his instrument had no problem marking its presence above the accompaniment.

 III.
 Allegro assai